xiangz-108/be434-spring-2023/docs/setup5_venv.md

 We are going to create a virtual environment in VS Code for our class.
 We will install several python packages that will help us to test, debug and format our code in this virtual environment.

-### Step 1: Connect VS Code and Github

-Before we set up your virtual environment in VS Code we need to connect VS Code and GitHub so we can create a virtual environment in your BE434/534 workspace (your be433-spring-2023 folder).

-* To connect VS Code and GitHub you will need to have your BE434-spring-2023 open in GitHib Desktop
-* Click on "Open VS Code" from the main page of your Github Desktop.
-This will open VS Code and take you to the BE434-spring-2023 directory.
+* From the VS Code menu bar select File -> Open Folder -> Then navigate to the be433-spring-2023 folder in GitHub (mine is in Documents/GitHub)

-### Step 2: Create a virtual environment in the BE434-spring-2023 workspace (directory)
+### Step 1: Create a virtual environment in the BE434-spring-2023 workspace (directory)

 Next, we will create a virtual environment (venv) in VS Code to install all of the Python packages we will need for our class. venv allows you to manage separate package installations for different projects and is installed with Python 3 by default.

-From within VS Code, you can create non-global environments, using virtual environments by opening the Command Palette (⇧⌘P), start typing "Python: Create Environment command" to search, and then select the command.
+* From within VS Code, you can create non-global environments, using virtual environments by opening the Command Palette (⇧⌘P), start typing "Python: Create Environment command" to search, and then select the command.

 The command presents a list of environment types: Venv or Conda.
 Select Venv.
 ![1venv](./images/1_venv_select_env_type.png "Selecting a venv type")